 Restricted Stock and the 83(b) Election

-If you have restricted stock, you may be able to do an 83(b) election when the stock grant is awarded.
+If you have restricted stock (technically different than restricted stock units), you may be able to do an 83(b) election when the stock grant is awarded.
 You can check your plan document to determine if you are eligible.

 With an 83(b) election, you choose to be taxed on the value of the restricted stock award when it is granted — not when the shares vest.
 This could make sense if you strongly believe the value of the stock will rise in the future.